 Emotions and Heart Health

 Since ancient times, the heart has been a symbol of our emotions.
-But in recent years, scientists have uncovered a clear physical link between emotions and heart health.
+But, scientists

 What the research shows

 Science suggests an association among stress, depression and heart disease.
 The association

 however is not completely understood, and more research is needed.
 Stress may affect

 risk factors for heart disease such as high blood pressure.
 Stress may also affect

 behaviors that increase risk such as smoking, overeating, drinking too much alcohol,

 and physical inactivity.
 Managing and treating these conditions is important to reduce